IMF24/WTDE-Launcher-V3/README.md

 If you recall the last time we made this thing, we built it in the GameMaker IDE, using the GML scripting language.
 While that was an easy approach at first, it became evident that this launcher would need to be recreated in a new, more sensible way.
-It could have been built in Python again, but the executable became quite bloated as time went on, and we needed something to build this launcher on that would be flexible and scalable as time went on.
+It could have been built in Python again, but the executable became quite bloated over its various updates, and we needed something to build this launcher on that would be flexible and scalable as time went on.

 So, in light of that, I decided to rebuild this launcher entirely from the ground up, but instead of creating it in GML or Python again, I elected to build it on something new to me: C# (C Sharp) using .NET.